5 Things Urgent Care Centers Can Take Away from Restaurant Chains 🍽

 Some restaurants operate on a first-come, first-served basis; others require reservations.
 But what happens when a group makes a last-minute decision to go out to eat?
 Reservations-only restaurants may not have tables available and a “walk-in” may result in a long wait for a table.
 Many chain restaurants have online or call-ahead options to reserve a place in line.
 This allows the group to plan their arrival to minimize the time spent waiting around for a table.
 It benefits the restaurants too, since they can anticipate diner volume while reducing the uncomfortable crush that comes when a lot of diners are waiting in a confined space.

 Spectrum Health in Michigan has followed this approach using an online reservation system called Clockwise.
 The system not only enables patients to reserve a spot in line at the urgent care, but it allows patients to see the wait time at all locations so they can choose the timing that suits their schedule best.
 Clockwise also sends a text message appointment reminder of the time and location.
 A platform like PatientBond not only automates text messages, but also other forms of digital communication such as emails and Interactive Voice Response phone calls, customized to patient communication preferences.

 Of course, no one looks forward to a visit to the urgent care center as much as a dinner with friends at a popular chain restaurant.
-But by following some best practices used by restaurants to ensure consistent, high-quality products and services, you can dish up positive urgent care patient experiences that keep patients coming back for more.
+But by following some best practices used by restaurants to ensure consistent, high-quality products and services, you can dish up positive patient experiences that bolster your urgent care marketing and retention to keep patients coming back for more.